knpuniversity/oo/knpu/episode1/basic-class.md

 storage spaces keys, we call them properties.
 But basically, they work the same way.

-But there is one big difference between an array and an object.
+There is one big difference between an array and an object.
 With an array, you can just invent a new key and set data on it.
-But with an object, you need to pre-register the possible properties it might have.
+But with an object, you need to pre-register the possible properties it might have in its class.

 Back at our loading dock, this means an array is like a template where each line has two blanks: one for the value and one for what that value is.
 We